Export Controls Overview

-Of even greater importance to the university, is that the government also restricts the release of certain information to foreign nationals here in the U.S. (known as a “deemed export”).
-Export controls have the potential to severely limit the research opportunities of university faculty and their students and staff, as well as to prevent international collaboration in certain research areas.
-Non-compliance with export controls can result in severe monetary and criminal penalties against both an individual as well as the university, and can result in the loss of research contracts, governmental funding, and the ability to export items.
+Of even greater importance to the university, export controls have the potential to severely limit the research opportunities of university faculty and their students and staff, as well as to prevent international collaboration in certain research areas.
+Non-compliance with export controls can result in severe monetary and criminal penalties against both an individual as well as the university and can result in the loss of research contracts, governmental funding, and the ability to export items.

-Fortunately, most basic research conducted at the university is not subject to export controls under what is referred to as the "Fundamental Research Exclusion" (or "FRE").
+Universities in the U.S., including UAF, have a long tradition of inventing and developing leading-edge technologies that are important for national security and economic competitiveness as well as for educating and training scholars from around the world.
+Most basic research conducted at the university is not subject to export controls under what is referred to as the "Fundamental Research Exclusion" (or "FRE").
 Fundamental research is basic or applied research in science and/or engineering at an accredited institution of higher learning in the U.S. resulting in information that is ordinarily published and shared broadly within the scientific community.
-To learn more about export controls, the FRE, and how they might apply to your work, please use the links on the left.

 Research in the following areas is most likely to be affected by export controls: